 Weldon was serving 55 years in federal prison for three counts of possession of a firearm in furtherance of a drug trafficking crime and various charges related to marijuana trafficking.
 He was released on May 31, 2016, after a federal court granted him a reduction in sentence.
 Learn more from the Washington Post.

-Weldon Angelos is serving a mandatory 55 years in prison for selling a few pounds of marijuana while possessing a firearm – a sentence so extreme that his judge, unable to go below the mandatory minimum, called on the president to commute Weldon’s sentence.
+Weldon Angelos was sentenced to a mandatory 55 years in prison for selling a few pounds of marijuana while possessing a firearm – a sentence so extreme that his judge, unable to go below the mandatory minimum, called on the president to commute Weldon’s sentence.
 Barring such a presidential commutation, taxpayers will spend over $1.5 million to keep Weldon behind bars until he’s 80 years old.

 Weldon was raised by his father and started a family of his own with his childhood sweetheart when he was 23.
 He launched a successful music career that was quickly bringing him nationwide recognition.
 The founder of Utah-based rap label, Extravagant Records, Weldon was considered an “up and coming” entrepreneur in the industry.
 He wrote and produced songs with acclaimed artists, including Snoop Dogg.